 35. Warn Animals

-Put a bear bell on your dog while hiking to warn bears and other animals away and to help you keep track of your dog.
-Bear bells are helpful at preventing bear attacks, but may not be enough.
+Making noise as you hike, whether it be talking or shouting, is the best way to avoid surprises with wildlife.
+Some like to put a bear bell on their dog while hiking to warn bears and other animals away and to help you keep track of your dog.
+Bear bells may be helpful at preventing bear attacks, but not likely to be enough.
 Make sure you follow other guidelines for preventing bear encounters, such as shouting or singing loudly periodically, staying alert, and avoiding areas near water or berries when in bear country.

 36. Bug Off